php-webdriver/php-webdriver/CONTRIBUTING.md

     ./vendor/bin/phpunit --testsuite functional

 The functional tests will be started in HtmlUnit headless browser by default.
-If you want to run them in eg. Firefox, simply set the `BROWSER` environment variable:
+If you want to run them in eg. Firefox, simply set the `BROWSER_NAME` environment variable:

     ...
     export BROWSER_NAME="firefox"